From time to time, you may be bothered by a pet or a wild animal. The information below will help you if this happens.

 - by calling us on 9240 1111 to get the contact details for a snake handler

 If you are bitten by a snake, dial 000 immediately.

 Snakes are an important part of our environment and are a protected species under state law.
 If we understand the risks and avoid places where they live, we can live peacefully alongside them.

-You can find more information through the Department of Environment, Land, Water and Planning.
+You can find more information about how to protect yourself from swooping birds on the Department of Environment, Land, Water and Planning website.

 Protecting wildlife and birds